 Champagne or sparkling wine

-Why choose between a nice cup of tea and gin when you can have both!
+Why choose between a cup of breakfast tea and boozy brunch cocktail when you can have both?

 35ml Strong, cold Earl Grey tea